vaishnavimishra417/heart-disease-detection-/statement.md

 heart disease.

 2. Scope of the Project
-​The scope of this project encompasses the end-to-end development of a predictive system, from data ingestion to model evaluation.
-​In-Scope:
+Help patients and doctors to detect diseases rapidly and correctly The scope of this project is that it will collect the data and then it will help us to detect heart disease ​In-Scope:
 ​Collection and preprocessing of the Heart Disease dataset (cleaning, normalization, encoding).
 ​Exploratory Data Analysis (EDA) to understand feature correlations.